-The best ways to clean decking - with and without a pressure washer
+How to clean decking – experts reveal the best ways to scrub your deck with and without a pressure washer

-Clear the cobwebs and get your decking ready for spring with our easy how to
+Clear the leaves and debris and get your decking ready for spring with our easy how-to

 decking with garden bench